tjvantoll/GOChecklists/README.md

 npm install -g @nativescript/schematics
 ```

-If you want to build the app for iOS or Android, you’ll also need to install NativeScript’s requirements for building native apps.
+If you want to build the app for iOS or Android, you’ll additionally need to install NativeScript’s requirements for building native apps.
 You can find instructions on how to do that on [the NativeScript documentation site](https://docs.nativescript.org/angular/start/quick-setup).

 ## Running the app

+ShinyDex runs on the web, on iOS, and on Android.
+Here are the commands you need to run the app on all three platforms.

+### Web

 To run the your app on the web use the Angular CLI’s `ng serve` command.